LeeMarshall1113/SEO_Optimization/README.md

 SEO_Optimization

-A minimal multi-page static website showcasing basic SEO best practices.
-This project demonstrates:
+A minimal multi-page website mockup of a SEO service as a demo of SEO practices This project demonstrates:

     On-page SEO (titles, meta descriptions, headings, internal links)